CoinPaymentsNet/coinpayments-php/README.md

 This CoinPayments.net API wrapper can be downloaded directly or cloned with GitHub.
 To use it in your project either clone this repository or download a ZIP to the directory of your choosing.

-The minimum files required for usage are those in the source folder, `Coinpayments.php`, `CoinpaymentsValidator.php` and `CoinpaymentsCurlRequest.php`.
+The minimum files required for usage are those in the source folder, `CoinpaymentsAPI.php`, `CoinpaymentsValidator.php` and `CoinpaymentsCurlRequest.php`.
 A 4th required file for usage of predefined API keys and testing variables is `keys.php`.
 There is a `keys_example.php` file which can be populated and renamed to `keys.php`.
 This keys file is used to pass your public and private API keys to the wrapper in order to make calls to the Coinpayments.net Platform.
 You can also manually pass your keys to the `CoinpaymentsAPI` class if you prefer, instead of using a `keys.php` file.
 The `keys.php` file should be placed in the `/src` directory.

 **Composer**